Do you feel that your telescope is just too small?

 Here's a friendly place for you to hang out if you get the feeling that

 your small telescope just isn't big enough to be useful.
-To show what
+Certainly at some

 Though I've been an amateur astronomer for some 45 years (and a professional